6 Tips for Managing Alcohol Abuse and Dementia

 Steps to help calm down someone with dementia.

 When someone with Alzheimer’s or dementia is distressed or upset, the first thing to do is help them calm down.
-Reducing their agitation will allow you to figure out what’s wrong or help solve the problem.
-In these situations, whatever threat or concern they’re experiencing is very real to them, so asking them to calm down or explaining why they don’t need…
+Reducing their agitation will help you figure out what’s wrong or solve the problem.
+In these situations, whatever threat or concern they’re experiencing is very real to them, so asking them to calm down or explaining why they don’t need to be…

 Difficult Alzheimer’s Behavior: Dementia Experts Answer 4 Top Questions